DockerAhmedabad/workshop-docker-101/README.md

+> [!NOTE]
+> This repository is deliberately kept bare with simple outline and prequisites.
+We will update it with all hands-on labs near the workshop date.

-# workshop-docker-101
+# Docker Workshop
 A workshop covering Docker fundamentals to jump start learning and practical challenges for real-life devops.

 ## Docker Fundamentals: Hands-on Workshop for Beginners and Beyond